-Running with your own domain, hopefully, our test cases will have prepared you for the variety of ways in which you may wish to run WRFDA.
+Hopefully, our test cases will have prepared you for the variety of ways in which you may wish to run WRFDA, with your own domain.
 Please inform us about your experiences.

-As a professional courtesy, we request that you include the following reference in any publications that uses of any component of the community WRFDA system:
+As a professional courtesy, we request that you include the following reference in any publications that uses any component of the community WRFDA system: